rbfernan/mycluster/readme.md

 The cluster is comprised of:
 - A Manager node (test_manager_1), a python web server (based on flask) that exposes the cluster REST APIs
 - A Redis node (test_redis_1), to store cluster data
-- A Monitor for monitoring cluster nodes and rebalance services contairners as required in case of worker failure (to be implemented)
+- A Monitor agent for monitoring cluster nodes and rebalance services containers as required in case of any workers failure (to be implemented)
 - One or many Workers (test_worker_1 to test_worker_4), based on the docker `docker:dind` [image](https://github.com/jpetazzo/dind) to run the application workloads (docker containers)

 ### Getting Cluster Stats